moschotto/SmartHomeLipoDischarger/README.md

 Note:
 If you delete the sensors within HomeKit, the discharger keeps its pairing information.
 This leads to problems when you want to re-add them (the device won't be discoverable anymore).
-Reset is possible via a browser or via serial interace and the homespan CLI.
-Type in the following URL:
+Reset is possible via a browser or via serial interace or the homespan CLI.

+The simplest way is to type in the following URL:

 "IP address of your ESP32/reset" i.e. 10.0.0.120/reset